chanzuckerberg/axe-storybook-testing/README.md

 },
 ```

-## Usage

-Assuming you've added the script in the install section above, you'll run this application with
+Then you can run the tests with

 ```sh
 # If using npm